 North Yorkshire YO12 4EQ

 OverallRead overall summary

 We carried out this inspection under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
-This inspection was planned to check whether the provider is meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service, and to provide a rating for the service under the Care Act.
+This inspection checked whether the provider is meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service, and to provide a rating for the service under the Care Act 2014.

 Last updated 10:51:35 11th Apr 2018 - Update Now

 To view the latest inspection report compiled by the CQC please click here »